2017-2018 Curriculum Draft

 Maine Medical Center

 Dr. Korsen is a family physician and geriatrician with 18 years of practice experience in rural Maine.
 He currently serves as a physician scientist at the MMC Center for Outcomes Research and Evaluation, where he is involved in health services research and performance improvement.
-Dr. Korsen received a master’s degree at The Dartmouth Institute in 2002, with a focus on healthcare improvement.
-He has led quality improvement programs for MaineHealth in behavioral health integration and shared decision making.
-Dr. Korsen speaks and consults regionally and nationally on healthcare quality improvement, quality measurement, and behavioral health integration.
+Dr. Korsen received a master’s degree from The Dartmouth Institute in 2002, with a focus on healthcare improvement.
+He has led quality-improvement programs for MaineHealth in behavioral health integration and shared decision-making.
+Dr. Korsen speaks and consults regionally and nationally on healthcare quality improvement, quality measurement and behavioral health integration.

 Scott Mills, MD, FACC

-His administrative roll evolved in 2008 when he became VPMA/CMO, adding management of the employed physicians of Mid Coast Medical Group.
-With his leadership, this multi-specialty group has grown from 19 to more than 120 providers and from three to 25 practice entities.
-In 2015, he oversaw the integration of the former Parkview Adventist Hospital with Mid Coast Healthcare to form the current Mid Coast – Parkview Health.
+His administrative role evolved in 2008 when he became vice president of medical administration/chief medical officer, managing the employed physicians of Mid Coast Medical Group.
+With his leadership, this multi-specialty group grew from 19 to more than 120 providers and from three to 27 practice entities.
+In 2015, he oversaw the integration of the former Parkview Adventist Hospital with Mid Coast Healthcare to form the current Mid Coast–Parkview Health.

 Dr. Mills is past president of the Community Physicians of Maine and the Maine Medical Center Physician-Hospital Organization boards.
-In that role, he helped guide the organization to participation in the Medicare Shared Savings Program and evolution to the new MaineHealth Accountable Care Organization.
+In that role, he helped guide the organization to participate in the Medicare Shared Savings Program and evolve to the new MaineHealth Accountable Care Organization.

-Physician leadership and development is a passion of Dr. Mills who has been involved with the MaineHealth Physician Leadership Development Fellowship since 2008 and with the Hanley Center for Health Leadership since 2009.
+Dr. Mills is passionate about physician leadership and development.
+He has been involved with the MaineHealth Physician Leadership Development Fellowship since 2008 and with the Daniel Hanley Center for Health Leadership since 2009.

 Gina Quinn-Skillings, MD, FACEP